If you lift the curtain of D.C.’s veneer of respectability, you get a glimpse into its terrifying history.

 An Authentic Ghost Tour Based on Facts from our nation’s capital.

-Our well researched historical accounts of events surrounding the hauntings we relate have been extensively researched and are updated as new scholarship come to light.
-Even if you take the ghost stories with a pinch of salt, you will have a new angle on the torrid and tumultuous history of our nation’s capital.
+The well researched historical accounts of events surrounding these horrible hauntings have been extensively researched and are updated as new scholarship come to light.
+Even if you take the ghost stories with a pinch of salt, you will have a new way of seeing the torrid and tumultuous history of our nation’s capital.

 For instance, you’ll note the Madison’s feature in several of our stories, such an impactful and energetic they really left their mark on Washington society, then and now.
-Dolly Madison was renowned for hosting elegant and cordial soirees with members of both political parties in attendance, she was convinced that just because people disagreed on how the country should be run it was no reason to not be able to engage in civil discourse with them.
+Dolly Madison was renowned for hosting elegant and cordial soirees with members of both political parties in attendance, she was convinced that just because people disagreed on how the country should be run it was no reason to not be able to engage in civil discourse with on another.

 She pioneered the spirit of bipartisan cooperation, long before the term was in use.

-That her ghost continues to wander the streets of Washington today is both an eerie presence and a timely reminder that such an attitude would be welcome today.
-Perhaps If any tour members see her ghost they can encourage her to haunt the capitol!
+That her ghost continues to wander the streets of Washington today is a timely reminder that such an attitude would be welcome today.
+Perhaps if any tour members see her ghost they can encourage her to haunt the capitol!

 Entertainment with a historical twist

-What is more thrilling than a ghost tour?
 The knowledgeable and entertaining guides on DC ghosts will hold your attention in the palm of their hands as they tell you about the latter half of Dolly Madison’s life.
 Her financial ruin after her husband’s death.
-The need to manage two properties that caused her much worry, the circle of generous friends that helped her earn much-needed revenue that led to a brand of ice cream, among many other products and trinkets, all bearing her name.
+The worry caused by the need to manage two properties.
+Her name being added to a brand of ice-cream, among many other products and trinkets, all bearing her name.
 All opportunities et up by a circle of caring friends.

 Imagine the sorrow and loss of pride as friends passed by with even more thin and transparent reasons to give her cash.
 A former slave even visited regularly, pretending to still be buying his freedom, even though he had paid for it many years ago.